AdaptRetail/adapt-event/README.md

 <a name="create-plugins"></a>
 #### Creating plugins
+> [AdaptClickEvent](https://github.com/LasseHaslev/adapt-event/blob/master/src/AdaptClickEvent.js) is actually a plugin.

-> The `adaptClick` function is a plugin and can be used as a reference.
+> Use it as a reference.

+Here is an example of extending the AdaptEvent to trigger AdForm events when we trigger events.

 ```js
 class AdForm {